willymcallister/willymcallister.github.io/_articles/demorgan2.md

 The answer falls out with almost no effort.

-It's important to remember---we are not changing the hardware circuit as we do these logic transformations---the gates are still NANDs---but we've drawn an equivalent logic diagram that does the same thing.
+It's important to remember---we do not change the underlying hardware circuit as we do these logic transformations---the gates are still NANDs---but we've drawn an equivalent logic diagram that does the same thing.

-This bubble-canceling trick is the superpower of DeMorgan's theorem.
+This bubble-cancellation trick is the superpower of DeMorgan's theorem.
 After you get good at this you won't have to redraw the schematic like I did here.
 Instead you stick with the original version with the DeMorgan NAND,

 ![3 NAND gate circuit with DeMorgan symbol]({{ site.baseurl }}{% link i/logic26.svg %}){: .centered }

-Pass you eyes over the circuit looking for pairs of bubbles on either end of a node.
+Pass you eyes over the circuit.
+Look for pairs of bubbles on either end of a node.
 When you find bubble pairs you know they can be ignored.
 The circuit becomes bubble-free and much easier to read.

 When bubbles match up the circuit better reflects your *design intent*.
 Our example is an AND-OR logic function, which is exactly what the schematic looks like when we use the DeMorgan symbol.
-The original schematic with three conventional NAND symbols gives no hint of the logic function being performed.
-That version of the schematic hides the design intent, which is an evil thing to do to yourself or anyone else who uses your work.
+The original schematic with three conventional NAND symbols gives no hint of the logic function it performs.
+That version of the schematic hides the design intent, which is evil.
+Don't do to yourself or anyone else who uses your work.

 But what if you don't find pairs of bubbles?
 You work out the logic function with careful algebra.
-But before diving into algebra do everything you can to replace regular symbols with DeMorgan symbols to create as many bubble pairs as you can.
+But before you dive into algebra do everything you can to replace regular symbols with DeMorgan symbols to create as many bubble pairs as you can.

 ## DeMorgan practice

 **What does this logic do?**

-Hint: Find the answer fastest by using a DeMorgan symbol.
+Hint: Find the answer fastest by with a DeMorgan symbol.

 ![3 NOR gate circuit]({{ site.baseurl }}{% link i/logic30.svg %}){: .centered }